|Business||Period||Project Coordinator||Funding Scheme|

 RINA is mainly in charge of the activities related to the “Co-design and co-development of innovative NBS” (WP2 leader), bringing into the project its engineering experience with the aim to integrate the NBS with conventional engineering approaches.
 Moreover, RINA is deeply involved in the implementation of the Italian OAL as one of the NBS technology providers.

-In particular, RINA is taking care of the design (preliminary, detailed and executive), construction technical supervision and monitoring aspects related to the artificial dune that will be realized in Bellocchio (FE).
+In particular, RINA is taking care of design (preliminary, detailed and executive), construction, technical supervision and monitoring task related to the artificial dune that has been realized as one of the Open Air Laboratories of the project.

 In conclusion, OPERANDUM will improve disaster risk management, due to enhanced capacity for providing quantitative assessments of Nature-based solutions for disaster risk reduction and climate change adaptation.